balajiiyer/samosa/README.md

 UI
 ======

-Samosa prints a leaderboard using HTML / CSS /
+Samosa prints a leaderboard by making an AJAX request to the API